ERnsTL/flowd/README.md

 A component can have multiple input and output ports.
 Ports are named.
 Without message framing (wrapped in a ```cmd``` component), input can be passed to an unmodified program and output can be used within the processing framework.

 A component communicates with the outside world simply using standard input and output.
-Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```flowd``` parent process.
+Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by ```flowd``` as the managing parent process.

-The framing format is a simple text-based format very similar to an HTTP header or a MIME message.
-Currently, a subset of STOMP v1.2 is used.
-It can can easily be implemented in any programming language and is easy to extend without being bound to any currently-trendy data format.
-It contains basic information on:
+The framing format is a simple text-based format very similar to an HTTP/1.x header or a MIME message, which is also used for e-mail.
+Currently, a subset of [STOMP v1.2](https://stomp.github.io/stomp-specification-1.2.html) is used.
+It can easily be implemented in any programming language, is easy to extend and can carry a frame body in any currently-trendy format be it textual or binary.
+A frame contains information on:

 * Over which port did this frame come in?
 Over which port shall this be sent out to another component?
 * Is this a control frame or a data frame?